Production of Jurassic World: Casting

 Prior to the production delay in May 2013, actors Bryce Dallas Howard, David Oyelowo and Garrett Hedlund had been considered for roles in the film.
-By August, John Krasinski was in talks for a role as a dinosaur tamer.
-In September, Howard was in early negotiations for a role and was cast by early November.
-By mid-October, Ty Simpkins had been cast as the child lead, while Nick Robinson was cast as the older brother of Simpkins's character.
-Trevorrow wanted to cast Robinson after seeing his performance in The Kings of Summer.
-Robinson and Simpkins had to perform a "scream test" before being cast.
-During mid-October, Jake Johnson was being considered for a role while Josh Brolin was reportedly in talks to play Owen.
-Trevorrow said that Brolin was an early candidate in consideration but ultimately did not receive an offer for the role.
-Brolin later said that he turned it down as he could not imagine himself in the role.

-By mid-November, Chris Pratt was in negotiations to play Owen.
-By mid-January 2014, Pratt had been cast in the role.
-Trevorrow was impressed by Pratt's acting in Zero Dark Thirty.
-In 2010, Pratt had joked that Spielberg had cast him in the film.
-Trevorrow said that when Pratt was cast, "we had no idea he'd become as big a star as he has.
+Four months later, Howard was in early negotiations for a role, and was cast by November 2013.
+Within a couple weeks, Chris Pratt was in negotiations to play Owen.
+His casting was confirmed in January 2014, before the release of Guardians of the Galaxy, which featured a breakout role for him as Star-Lord.
+Trevorrow was impressed by Pratt's brief role in Zero Dark Thirty, and later said "we had no idea he'd become as big a star as he has.
 I just cast a bunch of character actors, as all Jurassic Park movies have.
 And somehow we ended up with a movie star".
-Trevorrow considered Owen to be a combination of Alan Grant and Ian Malcolm.
-Pratt said about the character: "He's got a little bit of the Goldblum cynicism but also the Sam Neill excitement at the wonder of the biology of it all, so it's a combination".
-Although Pratt received top billing in the cast, Trevorrow stated that Howard's character Claire is the lead character.
+Other actors considered for the role included Josh Brolin, and John Krasinski.
+Trevorrow and Pratt described Owen as a combination of Grant and Malcolm.
+Although Pratt received top billing in the cast, Trevorrow stated that Howard's character Claire is the lead role.

-Vincent D'Onofrio, Irrfan Khan and Omar Sy were cast in early 2014.
+Other prominent characters included Zach and Gray, portrayed by Nick Robinson and Ty Simpkins.
+Trevorrow wanted to cast Robinson after seeing his performance in The Kings of Summer.
+Robinson and Simpkins had to perform a "scream test" as part of their audition.
+Both were cast in October 2013.
+Other roles were cast in early 2014, with Vincent D'Onofrio, Irrfan Khan and Omar Sy among those joining the project.
 Trevorrow had admired Sy's acting and wrote the character of Barry with him in mind for the role.
 Trevorrow also said he cast actors such as Sy because they were well-known internationally, stating that "this is a global film and Jurassic Park doesn't belong to just America".
+Jake Johnson, who previously starred in Trevorrow's Safety Not Guaranteed, was also cast in Jurassic World.
+Scarlett Johansson, a big fan of the franchise who was eventually cast as Zora Bennett in Jurassic World Rebirth, heard about the film's development and reached out to comment about her availability, but nothing worked out.

-In March, Johnson was confirmed to have a role in the film.
-Johnson previously starred in Trevorrow's Safety Not Guaranteed.
-The same month, BD Wong was brought to reprise his role as Dr. Henry Wu, and the character would have a more significant role than he did in the original film.
-A week before filming began, Judy Greer, Katie McGrath and Lauren Lapkus joined the cast.
-Over the next two months, Andy Buckley and James DuMont joined the cast.
+BD Wong's return as Wu was announced in March 2014, with Trevorrow saying that the character would have a more significant role than he did in the original film.
+Wong is the only returning actor from any of the previous films.
+A week before filming began, Judy Greer, Katie McGrath and Lauren Lapkus were announced as cast members, followed a month later by Andy Buckley; he and Greer portray the parents of Zach and Gray.